How Do I Know if I Am a Good Candidate for PRP Therapy?

 • Rehabilitation support, including PRP for plantar fasciitis and shoulder tendonitis PRP

-If you’ve tried traditional treatments such as rest, bracing, physiotherapy, or cortisone injections with limited success, PRP may be worth exploring.
+You may have tried traditional treatments such as rest, bracing, physiotherapy, or cortisone injections with limited success.
+In that case, PRP may be worth exploring.

 Factors That Make You a Good Candidate for PRP